ngohoanglong/react-native-expo-turbo-saas-kit/README.md

 # React Native Starter Kit

-This is a starter kit for React Native applications.
+This is a starter kit for React Native applications, mostly useful as a companion Starter Kit for [MakerKit](https://makerkit.dev), but can be used as a standalone starter kit.

 It uses Expo and Supabase for authentication and database management.

+**THIS IS A WORK IN PROGRESS.
+DO NOT USE YET.**

 ## Getting Started